By Dr J Floor Anthoni (2001)

 First half of the twentieth

-particles, relativity and quantum theory had a profound effect on many
+and quantum theory had a profound effect on many disciplines of science,

-invention of computers.
-The number of scientists grew profusely, influencing
+The number of scientists grew profusely, influencing society.
+Industries

-society.
-Industries founded their own research laboratories.
-After European
+founded their own research laboratories.
+After European scientists fled

-scientists fled Hitler Germany, the USA became the leading country of science.
+Hitler Germany, the USA became the leading country of science.
+Germany

-Germany on the other hand, focused on research for the military, resulting
+on the other hand, focused on research for the military, resulting in its

-in its supremacy at war.
-The politics of the first decades of this century
+supremacy at war.
+The politics of the first decades of this century were

-were inspired by laissez-faire capitalism, leading to the Great Depression
+inspired by laissez-faire capitalism, leading to the Great Depression of

-of the thirties.
-Experimental biology made major strides, leading to the
+the thirties.
+Experimental biology made major strides, leading to the new

 opened a new branch of technology: electronics, which changed society profoundly